We invite people into a thriving relationship with Christ, a loving community, and God’s mission in the world.

 We began in late summer 2009 in a Tempe living room where each Sunday evening the group met to worship and then to fellowship over a provided meal.
 Worship included contemporary music, Biblical sermons and communion.
 Early on, the living room was sparsely occupied, but slowly word got out about the emerging community and others came.
 Relationships formed and the roots of love began to develop.

 Over the years, we moved from the living room to a couple of classrooms in an old elementary school and then to renting space from other church communities.
-We have continued to worship and to eat together each Sunday.
-We have added numerous small groups that meet during the week – groups whose purpose is to keep us faithful to being rooted and grounded in the love of Christ, the love of one another, and groups who are to be focused outward in the world, as well as focused on one another.
-We are committed to doing ministries of justice in the city of Tempe, the Phoenix area, as well as other places and with people to whom God directs us.
+We have continued to worship together and we have added numerous small groups that meet during the week – groups whose purpose is to keep us faithful to being rooted and grounded in the love of Christ, the love of one another, and groups who are to be focused outward in the world, as well as focused on one another.
+The Spring is committed to doing ministries of justice in the city of Tempe, the Phoenix area, as well as other places and with people to whom God directs us.